0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/life-of-a-transaction.md

 In the [previous section](#lifecycle-of-the-transaction), we described the typical lifecycle of a sample transaction from being submitted to being committed to the blockchain's distributed database.
 Now let's look in more depth at the inter-component interactions of a validator as the validator processes transactions and responds to queries.
 This information will be most useful to those who:

 * Would like to get an overall idea of how the system works under the covers.
-* Are interested in eventually contributing to the Libra Core software.
+* Are interested in eventually contributing to the Diem Core software.

 For our narrative, we will assume that a client submits a  transaction T~N~ to a validator V~X~.
 For each validator component, we will describe each of its inter-component interactions in subsections under the respective component's section.
 Note that subsections describing the inter-component interactions are not listed strictly in the order in which they are performed.
 Most of the interactions are relevant to the processing of a transaction, and a few are relevant to read queries by the client (queries for existing information on the blockchain).